allegheny-college-cmpsc-101-fall-2024/course-materials/README.md

       or the various methods that can add elements to a `list`.
     - Referring someone to a course text book, course slides, example programs, or other resources that contain helpful information or instructions.
-    - Outlining the high-level steps to solving a problem or implementing a feature, without mentioning specific lines of code that need to be written.
+    - Outlining the high-level steps to solving a problem, without mentioning specific
+    - lines of code that need to be written.

 - Unacceptable forms of collaboration include:
     - Sharing details about specific lines of code, including showing your